BuddyForms/BuddyForms/readme.txt

 == Changelog ==
+= 2.5.13 - 28 Jan 2020 =
+* Fixed the dependency error from a BuddyPress function `bp_get_signup_slug`.
+* Moved the Form submit JS action to the same form onsubmit where the form is render to give more priority.
+* Fixed the required validation for the Post Excerpt Form Element.
+* Removed the Error box above the form when the error are process by the server.
+Now they will appear in each Form Element using the same error placement from JS.
+* Fixed the permission change when the form switch from Contact to Post Form type for the free version.
+* Fixed the Registration Settings functionality.
+* Fixed for the email shortcode insert helper.
+* Fixed the textarea validation.
+* Fixed the issue related to the taxonomy field not letting create or search for a tag.

 = 2.5.12 - 18 Jan 2020 =
 * Fixed the message for the required gdpr form element.
 * Added a $form_slug parameter to hook filter where the form elements are added to JS.